 Improving Synthetic Monitoring Response Time

-Transaction and API checks are designed to follow a set of instructions at a minimum of 5-minute intervals.
+Transaction checks are designed to follow a set of instructions at a minimum of 5-minute intervals, while API checks can run at one-minute intervals (depending on plan), but are defaulted to three-minute intervals.
 A transaction check will not catch an outage that occurs between the intervals you’ve told it to monitor.
 Downtime can occur between checks, creating a kind of hole in your monitoring system where outages can occur for minutes at a time without Uptime.com issuing an alert.

 Most users configure an HTTPS check for their homepage, but don’t monitor other URLs that are relevant to a Transaction Check.
-Some ideas of URLs to check include:
+Some URLs to check include:

 - The homepage of your website